 6 We used the same verb, 'introduce', for both the finite and the infinitival embedded clause in order to avoid the influence of subjects' knowledge of vocabularies on the interpretation of the English reflexive.

-(17) b.
-Ann remembers that [Mary in herself can be Ann . herself can be Mary . troduced herself].
-AGREE AGREE DISAGREE DISAGREE (18) b.
-Mary asked [Ann to introduce herself can be Mary . e herself].
+(17) a.
+Ann remembers that [Mary introduced herself].

+b. herself can be Ann.
+AGREE DISAGREE c. herself can be Mary.
+AGREE DISAGREE b. herself can be Mary.
 AGREE DISAGREE c. herself can be Ann.
-(AGREE) DISAGREE
+AGREE DISAGREE